antononcube/MathematicaForPrediction/MarkdownDocuments/Tries-with-frequencies-in-Java.md

     (* JLink`Objects`vm6`JavaObject17871328887439361 *)

 If we have a large list of words the function JavaTrieCreate will be slow since that list is converted to even larger list of lists of characters.
 For better performance it is better to send the list of words to a Java function that then will do the word splitting (on the Java side).
-This is done with the function JavaTrieCreateBySplit.
+This is done with the function `JavaTrieCreateBySplit`.

     jTr1 = JavaTrieCreateBySplit[words]